 The herb known as the borage is a common plant found growing in the wild areas of most European and Mediterranean countries, where the climate suits the herb.
 While borage does not grow native in North America, herbalist are very familiar with the plant and the herb borage is cultivated now in some places in the North American continent.
 The herb is difficult to grow in cultivated gardens and nurseries, strangely though, this herb is found to grow well as a weed in unlikely places such as junkyards and other waste spaces, cultivating the plant in ideal herbal nurseries is hard - the herb is well known for many healing properties and is used in a variety of remedies by traditional herbalists around the world.

 The main uses and the reputation of the borage since the earliest and the most ancient times has been its property of driving off melancholia and inducing gladness or courage in a person.
 Some herbalist also venture that the name of the herb might be a derivation from or the corruption of the word corago-courage, or translated as "I bring courage", thus this property of inducing confidence in a person has been associated with this herb since very early times.
-The word borage on the one hand may still be a derivation of yet word from the Latin language, this word is “burra” translated into "a flock of wool", which may be the association of wool to the hairy leaves and stems borne by the herb.
+The word borage on the one hand may still be a derivation of yet word from the Latin language, this word is "burra" translated into "a flock of wool", which may be the association of wool to the hairy leaves and stems borne by the herb.
 However, still other possible origins of the name are also given by some other plant historians, who say that borage may in fact be a derivation of the Celtic word barrach which can be translated into "a man of courage".
 Borage was called the "herb of gladness" by the Welsh.
-Pliny the Roman historian, informs us that, the ancient Romans made use of the borage flowers to produce an elixir, which they used to lighten the spirits and raise confidence, this use of the plant to beat back depression was also common during the Elizabethan age in England, when melancholy was typically treated using a herbal concoction made from the borage.
+Pliny the Roman historian, informs us that, the ancient Romans made use of the borage flowers to produce an elixir, which they used to lighten the spirits and raise confidence, this use of this herb to beat back depression was also common during the Elizabethan age in England, when melancholy was typically treated using a herbal concoction made from the borage.

 As pollinating bees seem to love to hover and collect around the flowers of the borage, it has also been nicknamed the "bee's bread" probably because of its nectar rich flowers, the borage is a very hardy annual plant as plants go and can thrive under adverse conditions.
 The characteristic hairs that cover the whole plant give the herb a silvery look, however, the actual color of the stems and the leaves of the borage are a dark blue-green, the silvery look is given to the plant by the presence of the prickly white hairs on the surfaces of the herb.
 Leaves are about three inches in length and grow alternately, they also have a wrinkled appearance about them, and the stems of the borage on the other hand are hollow and succulent and covered all over with the hairs.
 The star like flowers of the borage are a very beautiful blue color, the flowers also have black anthers which mark them off distinctly.
 The borage usually reaches about one to two feet in height, it is a beautiful plant and pleasing to the eye.
 The borage has a wonderful rounded shape as all of its branches spread out to a width of about three feet.
 It is believed that the borage acts as a repellent against insects, and as a herb it often grows alongside plants like the strawberries, it looks very nice when planted among other plants and herbs in the garden, marked by its distinct beautiful flowers, it is believed that the insects are discouraged from attacking plants near the borage because of chemicals in the borage which act as insect repellents.

-The native origin of the borage is believed to be in areas lying in the present northwestern parts of Syria, however, the plant now grows wild and is cultivated as well in many different areas of Europe and the United States, the plant grows in the wild as well as in cultivated gardens in these places.
+The native origin of the borage is believed to be in areas lying in the present northwestern parts of Syria, however, the herb now grows wild and is cultivated as well in many different areas of Europe and the United States, the plant grows in the wild as well as in cultivated gardens in these places.
 The plant is cultivated using seeds borage usually when any danger of frost during the year has long disappeared.
 The borage does not need extensive care following the introduction of the first plant as the primary populations of the plant will self propagate around the area in which they are planted, and soon the many new plants that appear around the primary center can be transplanted to other places or thinned for maximum utilization of space.
 The young borage must be handled carefully; especially when it is being transplanted from one place to another - young plants are very delicate and easily die from physical shock.
 Once a plant has been established in an area, the single plant itself will spread over an area of four square feet around itself by self propagation, for this reason, plenty of room must be given to any new borage plants which are being transplanted to a new place.
 Borage flourished and grows well in new places to which it is transplanted, even in well tended gardens as long as the new place possesses sufficient undisturbed soil around its roots, and if the transplantation is done with care and if with minimum physical handling - the plant is very hardy once it has established itself in one place within the garden or in the wild.
 The best type of soils for the cultivation and growth of the borage are loose and well-aerated soils, which are preferably moist and fairly rich in humus and minerals, this is not to say that the plant does not grow at all in deficient soils.
 When cultivation of the borage is being carried out in the garden, it is important to add some composted manure to the soil for maximum growth of the plant.
 The best and ideal moist environments for the borage plant can be gained by carefully mulching the soil bed when the borage plants are young plants and only a few weeks old, such soils will ensure the young plants have a very successful growth rate and expand in all directions once established and rooted.

 Throughout the growth season of the borage, harvesting of the fresh leaves and flowers can be done following careful selection, to provide for all kinds of herbal use.
 The leaves intended for herbal medical use must be harvested before the flowering of the plant, following this the gathered leaves must be dried carefully away from excessive heat, these leaves must not be expose to too much heat while drying as that can destroy the beneficial properties in the herb, once the drying process is over, the leaves can then be stored for future use in herbal medicine.
 The reason for the avoidance of excess heat is that the borage leaves may be easily discolored by heating and this will make them the viable healing powers of the herb disappear, for this reason drying of the borage leaves is usually done in warm places that have good air circulation without being moist or hot.
 Drying of the flowers is also carried out similarly, and the borage flowers are usually harvested when they are in full bloom.